bzminer/bzminer/README.md

 rpcpass=password
 miningaddr=0000

-on windows, the default location of dcrd.conf is:
+On windows, the default location of dcrd.conf is:
 C:\Users\username\AppData\Local\Dcrd

+On linux, the default location of dcrd.conf is:
+/home/username/.dcrd/dcrd.conf

 dcrd windows binaries can be found currently at: https://github.com/decred/decred-binaries/releases